Hereditary politicians: Authoritarian personalized regime

-In an authoritarian regime where the public has no real voice when it comes to choosing the state's leader, it is therefore inevitable that the successor would simply be the one of the family heirs.
-This is apparent in North Korea where its first leader, Kim Il-sung, developed a cult of personality and familism as a means of political control.
+In an authoritarian regime where the public has no real voice when it comes to choosing the state's leader, in many instances the successor may simply be one of the family heirs.
+This is the case in North Korea, where its first leader, Kim Il Sung, developed a cult of personality and familism as a means of political control.
 The highest status in the nation has been ascribed to the Kim dynasty, requiring "proper" respect and devotion from its citizens.
 Various accomplishments, even if irrelevant, are usually ascribed to the Kim family.